Train at GW for Your Anesthesiology Residency

 GW’S Facilities and Resources

-The GW Hospital runs 19 operating rooms in the main suite with five additional ambulatory ORs and seven other operative locations such as endoscopy, cardiac catheterization lab, electrophysiology, interventional radiology, in-vitro fertilization, and general radiology.
-Children's National Health System boasts an additional 40 operative locations with cutting-edge clinical and research opportunities.
+The GW Hospital runs 17 operating rooms in the main suite, one combined MRI operating room for complex neurosurgical operations, two operating rooms in the labor and delivery suite, five operating rooms in our surgery center, and many other anesthetizing locations such as endoscopy, cardiac catheterization lab, electrophysiology, interventional radiology, and general radiology.
+The Children's National Medical Center boasts an additional 40 operative locations with cutting-edge clinical and research opportunities.
 The George Washington University Hospital is a Level I Trauma Center.
 Surgical cases tackle the most challenging medical ailments with cutting-edge technology.
 The hospital utilizes three Divinci Robots for urologic, thoracic, and gynecologic surgery.
-Neurosurgical interventionalists perform awake craniotomies and major vascular surgery while cardiac surgeons routinely perform "off-pump" operations.
-We proudly boast a regional transplant program, furthering our reputation as a regional leader in our nation's capital.
+Neurosurgical interventionalists perform awake craniotomies and major vascular surgery while cardiac surgeons routinely perform complex operations including the use of ECMO and ventricular assist devices.
+We proudly boast a regional transplant program which includes liver transplants, furthering our reputation as a regional leader in our nation's capital.

 Ryan Keneally, MD, FASA